MicrosoftDocs/power-platform/power-platform/alm/checker-api/overview.md

 ## Determine a geography

-When interacting with the Power Apps checker service, files are temporarily stored in Azure along with the reports that are generated.
+When you interact with the Power Apps checker service, files are temporarily stored in Azure along with the reports that are generated.
 By using a geography specific API, you can control where the data is stored.
 Requests to a geography endpoint are routed to a regional instance based on best performance (latency to the requestor).
 Once a request enters a regional service instance, all processing and persisted data remains within that particular region.
 Certain API responses return regional instance URLs for subsequent requests once an analysis job is routed to a specific region.
-Be aware that each geography may have a different version of the service deployed at any given point in time.
-This is due to the multi-stage safe deployment process, which ensures full version compatibility.
+Each geography may have a different version of the service deployed at any given point in time.
+Use of different service versions is due to the multi-stage safe deployment process, which ensures full version compatibility.
 Thus, the same geography should be used for each API call in the analysis lifecycle and may reduce overall execution time as the data may not have to travel as far over the wire.
 The following are the available geographies:

 |Azure datacenter|Name|Geography|Base URI|
 |---|---|---|---|